 There are some programs that can turn suspicious when they notice proxy interference.
 You can add their addresses in “Transparent proxy exceptions” and theirs traffic won’t be processed by proxy.

-For implementing HTTPS-filtration you should fill the “SSL-filtration certificate” field with previously created root certificate.
+For implementing HTTPS-filtration you should fill the “Certificate for HTTPS filtering” field with previously created root certificate.
 All addresses that should not be filtered with this certificate, they may be added to exceptions.

 SOCKS is a network protocol that allows client-server applications to use transparently the services that are located behind a firewall.
-When a client from behid a firewall needs access to an external server, he can connect to SOCKS proxy-server instead.
-That kind of proxy-server controls client access rights for external resourses and redirect requests to the server.
+When a client from behind a firewall needs access to an external server, he can connect to SOCKS proxy server instead.
+That kind of proxy server controls client access rights for external resources and redirect requests to the server.
 SOCKS can be user contrariwise, giving access rights for connection to the servers behind firewall.

-ICS CUBE can analyze traffic that passes through proxy-server with anti-virus.
-In the 5th version of ICS CUBE there are 3 anti-virus modules: free anti-virus ClamAV and non-free - DrWeb and Kaspersky.
+ICS CUBE can analyze traffic that passes through proxy server with antivirus.
+In the 7th version of ICS CUBE there are 2 antivirus modules: free ClamAV antivirus and non-free - Kaspersky Antivirus.
 For antivirus to start working, the license should be purchased and installed in the module.

 Also, for turning on antivirus analyze for web-traffic (by any of these modules), it’s necessary to turn on this option in proxy settings.
-The “maximum size parameter” defines maximum size of a file, that passes through anti-virus.
-All files that are bigger that this, would not be scanned, and it can sufficiently increase efficiency.
+The “maximum size parameter” defines maximum size of a file, that passes through antivirus.
+All files that are bigger than this, would not be scanned, and it can sufficiently increase efficiency.